worldcoin/world-id-js/README.md

 > **Warning** This README is outdated.
 Update coming soon.

-# World ID Javascript Integration
+# World ID JS Widget

 The Javascript integration is the most flexible way to integrate [World ID](https://id.worldcoin.org) on the frontend.
 The package currently supports web applications and requires only a few lines of code.